-The Organization initially measures its financial assets and liabilities at fair value.
+The Organization initially measures its financial assets and liabilities orginated or exchanged in arm's length transactions at fair value.
 The Organization subsequently measures all its financial assets and financial liabilities at amortized cost.

 Financial assets subsequently measured at amortized cost include cash, temporary investments and accounts receivable.
 Financial liabilities subsequently measured at amortized cost include accounts payable and accrued liabilities.
 The Organization has no financial assets measured at fair value and has not elected to carry any financial asset or liability at fair value.